Directions: Using the digits 2 to 9, at most one time each, place a digit in each box to make the statements true. Source: Bryan Anderson

 Read More »Grade 5

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes so that the sum is as close to 1/2 as possible.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that the sum is equal to 1/2.
 Source: Daniel Luevanos

 Read More »Subtracting Mixed Numbers

-Directions: Create three different mixed numbers that will make the equation true by using the digits 1 to 9 at most one time each.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create three different mixed numbers that will make the equation true.
 You may reuse the same numbers for each of the three mixed numbers.
 Source: Robert Kaplinsky

 Read More »Adding Decimals (Middle School)

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to make the smallest (or largest) sum.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the smallest (or largest) sum.
 Note: This problem’s difficulty can be adjusted by altering the number of digits (boxes), picking smallest or largest, or by picking either a positive, negative, or both.
 Source: Robert Kaplinsky

 Read More »Subtracting Fractions 2